Some Icelandic food history:

 Icelanders, and I suppose everybody else as well, have always assumed that the great majority of the people who settled Iceland came directly from Norway and other Scandinavian countries and carried with them almost pure Norse customs and culture.
 The Sagas certainly support this, even though they mention Celtic slaves and even a few settlers who came from the Hebrides and Scotland.
 Very few Celtic words have found their way into the Icelandic language; few given names or placenames are of Celtic origin; and there is not much in Icelandic culture or customs to suggest a Celtic heritage.

-A few years ago new genetic research by Icelandic scientists revealed some startling results: Even though the majority of the males who settled Iceland did indeed come from Scandinavia, the genetic evidence shows that well over half the women actually came from the British Isles, probably from Ireland, Scotland and the Hebrides.
-The scientists can of course not tell us why this is so.
-Did many of the wandering Vikings in fact settle for a time in the British Isles and marry local women?
-Or did settlers on their way to the remote island in the west – having failed to persuade the women back home to throw caution to the wind and emigrate with them – simply raid Celtic villages and farms on their way to the new home and take the women as slaves?
+A few years ago new genetic research by Icelandic scientists revealed some startling results: Even though 80% of the males who settled Iceland did indeed come from Scandinavia, the genetic evidence shows that well over half the women (63%) actually came from the British Isles, probably mostly from Ireland, Scotland and the Hebrides.
+The scientists can of course not tell us why this is the case.
+Did many of the migrating Vikings actually settle temporarily in the British Isles and marry local women?
+Or did settlers on their way to the remote island in the west – having failed to persuade the women back home to throw caution to the wind and emigrate with them – simply raid Celtic villages and farms on their way to their new home, taking the women as slaves?

 It is almost certain that both things happened to some extent.
 What did not happen, however, is the Celtic influence on Icelandic cooking that one might expect, as cooking was definitely a woman’s job in Viking culture.
 The clearest evidence of Celtic influence on Icelandic cooking is probably the use of dulse, which seems to have begun during the Settlement period in some regions at least.
 Dulse was much eaten in Ireland but almost unknown as a food in Norway.

-That does not mean the first generations of Icelanders ate exactly the same food as their ancestors had done in Norway.
+This is not to say that the first generations of Icelanders ate exactly the same food as their ancestors had done in Norway.
 The settlers will have needed to make some changes to their diet as soon as they came to Iceland.
-They found a virgin country, with rivers full of salmon and trout, with seals and birds unused to man, so at first the animals may not have been as wary as they became later.
-Eggs of wild fowl could also be gathered, so at first there was plenty of food just for the taking, in addition to the animals the settlers brought with them and the crops they grew.
+They had found a virgin country, with rivers full of salmon and trout, with seals and birds previously unexposed to man.
+Furthermore, eggs of wild fowl could also be gathered, meaning that in the early days of the Settlement there was plenty of food available for the taking, in addition to the animals brought over by the settlers, and the crops they cultivated on arrival.

 The settlers soon discovered the importance of good pastures for their livestock, as well as fields for hay-making.
 The winters in Iceland are long, longer than many of the settlers would have been used to, and quite a lot of hay was usually needed to feed the breeding stock through the winter.